sfc-gh-dwilczak/EasySession/README.md

-# EasySession
+# Python package example.
-A python package to make adding your session variable easier.
+A package to show how to make a python package.